juliejonak/Blockchain-Notes/README.md

 <br>

+Typically we would use `https` but since we are working with a local host server, we'll use `http` instead.

 We can't test if this works really so we need to write the `/new` endpoint to test them both at once.

 When a node receives a new block, we need to both validate that the peer sending it is an approved node _and_ validate the block.
 We can check the previous block's hash and indexes.

 <br>

 ```
 @app.route('/nodes/new', methods=['POST'])
 def new_block():